levitsky/pyteomics/doc/source/data.rst

    :py:func:`!filter` in that they apply FDR filtering to all files separately and then provide a reader over top PSMs of all files, whereas :py:func:`!filter` pools all PSMs together and applies a single threshold.

+   If you want to filter a list representing PSMs in arbitrary format, you can use :py:func:`pyteomics.auxiliary.filter`.
+Instead of files it takes lists (or other containers) of PSMs.
+The rest is the same as for other :py:func:`!filter` functions.